Frequently Asked Questions (FAQ)

 DHS Self-Employment Report Form: Use this form to report any income you get from self-employment (i.e. gig work like driving for Uber).

-DHS Change Report Form: Use this form to report changes in your situation to your county.
+DHS Change Report Form: Use this form to report changes in your situation to your county or Tribal Nation.

 You can send your verification documents directly to your county or Tribal Nation by clicking on the ‘Upload documents’ button on our homepage, or upload your documents here.
-Find more ways to send documents to your county or tribal servicing agency here.
+Find more ways to send documents to your county or Tribal Nation here.